Neighbours: History

 In 2017, there was speculation that Neighbours would cease production following the breakdown of its deals in the United Kingdom, and Network Ten entering voluntary administration.
 On 9 October 2017, Stewart Clarke of Variety reported that Channel 5 and FremantleMedia had agreed a new deal that would see the yearly episode count increased from 240 to 258, as well as plans for new primetime specials.
 The deal meant that from 2018, Neighbours would run across the full year for the first time in its history, including over December and January.
 Herbison stated, "We value our global audiences and are delighted to stay on this journey together.
 Come the end of 2018 we will also make history by becoming the first Australian drama series to screen all year round."
-Following the departure of Sonya Rebecchi in 2019, actor Eve Morey stated that the killing off of her character was a measure to reduce production costs for the programme as part of its new negotiations.
+Following the departure of Sonya Rebecchi in 2019, actor Eve Morey stated that the killing off of her character was a measure to reduce production costs for the program as part of its new negotiations.
 When the cast and crew returned from their annual production break on 13 January 2020, they filmed a scene addressing the Australian bushfires for the episode airing on 15 January.
 The scene features the characters Sheila Canning (Colette Mann), David Tanaka (Takaya Honda) and Aaron Brennan (Matt Wilson) discussing the fires and a charity event Sheila is organising.
 Channel 5 directed its viewers to a dedicated information page on their website at the end of the episode.
 Neighbours suspended production for two days amid the COVID-19 pandemic in March 2020, after a crew member came into contact with someone who had the virus.
 Production shut down early for the scheduled Easter break before resuming after four weeks on 27 April 2020, making Neighbours the first mainstream scripted show to resume production during the pandemic.
 In order to adhere to government guidelines and social-distancing, Neighbours created separate areas to spread out the cast and crew.
 They removed intimate scenes between characters and editing allows producers to give the illusion of large crowds and groups.
 Daily temperature checks for cast and crew will also be carried out.
 Herbison said that the pandemic would not be included in storylines.
 He stated, "We are currently plotting episodes that won't air until much later in the year, so anything we write now might feel very outdated.
 Further to this, there's a creative question: will our viewers want to switch on Neighbours and relive it again, or is our job to provide escapism?
 I tend to feel it's the latter."